 - Cataract: This is the opaque formation or clouding of the lens that prevents light from entering the retina.
 Cataracts may develop slowly and cause blurry vision in children.

 - Retinal detachment (RD): This may occur in high myopia due to axial elongation of the eye and thinning of the retina.
-Girls with high myopia may have the risk of retinal detachment during vaginal delivery in the future.

 - Open-angle glaucoma (OAG): OAG may occur in children with high myopia.
 This may prevent normal draining of the intraocular fluid and increased intraocular pressure (IOP), resulting in optic nerve damage.